Spend the day exploring the Waterfalls of the North Umpqua River!

 Experience Umpqua Valley Wineries and Local Farms

 Start your day by grabbing brunch at Brix Grill in downtown Roseburg.
 If you happen to be in town on a Saturday stop by the Umpqua Valley Farmer’s Market to see what produce is in season.
 Then make your way to Abacela Winery near Winston.
-Another stop for some great Umpqua Valley wine is Delfino Winery; home to nine popular varietals of wine.
+Another stop for some great Umpqua Valley wine is Melrose Vineyards; home to 12 popular varietals of wine.
 Then it’s time for lunch at Lighthouse Center Bakery and Café to grab a mouthwatering sandwich, a freshly-baked loaf of bread, or possibly a sweet pastry for later.

 After lunch, it’s a quick hop across the Umpqua River to Henry Estate Winery.
 Then, don’t pass up the opportunity to check out the oldest estate winery and birthplace of Oregon Pinot Noir, Hillcrest Vineyard.

-Before heading back to Downtown Roseburg, stop by Kruse Farms for a bit of local produce, a snack, or gifts.
-Back in Roseburg, grab dinner at True Kitchen and Bar and one last wine tasting before calling it a day at Paul O’Brien Winery, located in Downtown Roseburg.
+Head back into town and stop at Jackson Street Provisions for a bit of local produce, a snack, or gifts.
+Be sure to grab dinner at True Kitchen and Bar and then one last wine tasting before calling it a day at Paul O’Brien Winery, located in Downtown Roseburg.

 Take a Historical Tour Around Douglas County